comit/sonoff-bridge/Sonoff-RF-Bridge-433.md

 Please see the [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) page for general instructions.

 As always, you need to access the serial interface.
-The **four serial pins** (3V3, Rx, Tx, GND) connected to the esp8266 are available on the 5-pin header just below the switch as can be seen in the upper part of the image to the right.
+The **four serial pins** (3V3, Rx, Tx, GND) connected to the esp8285 are available on the 5-pin header just next to the switch as can be seen in the image to the right.

 Move the switch towards the 5-pin header, keep the button pressed and connect the serial programmer.

+After programming make sure to move the switch away from the 5-pin header to restore connection to the RF microcontroller.

+## Operation

+During normal operation the serial interface is used at 19200 baud to communicate with the RF microcontroller.
+It is therefore wise to disable serial logging (``seriallog 0``).

+The bridge is able to learn up to 16 different remote control commands of fixed code 433 MHz frequency as provided by PT2260, PT2262, PT2264 and EV1527 Transmitters.
+It does not recognize the Klik Aan Klik Uit (KaKu) remote control signals.